marcpinet/marcpinet.github.io/content/projects/handigits.md

 +++
 title = "Handigits"
-description = "🖐️ Background-independent deep learning model for hand sign digit recognition, using my own Deep Learning framework!
-(Neuralnetlib)" date = "2024-05-27" weight = 1
+description = "🖐️ Background-independent deep learning model for hand sign digit recognition.
+Used my own framework (Neuralnetlib) for model training and inference, and Google MediaPipe for hand tracking and preprocessing" date = "2024-05-27" weight = 1